-[x] Not applicable, as the Tribal Lead Agency does not have a QRIS or obtain any quality information [] QRIS managed by the Tribal Lead Agency [x] QRIS managed by the state [x] National accreditation [] Enhanced licensing system [] Meeting Head Start/Early Head Start Program Performance Standards [] Meeting prekindergarten (preK) quality requirements [] School-age standards, where applicable [x] Other.
-Describe: The Tribal Regional First Things First (FTF) provides scholarships to Providers; the TLA takes these into consideration when processing Childcare Provider applications.
+[x] Not applicable, as the Tribal Lead Agency does not have a QRIS or obtain any quality information [ ] QRIS managed by the Tribal Lead Agency [x] QRIS managed by the state [x] National accreditation [ ] Enhanced licensing system [ ] Meeting Head Start/Early Head Start Program Performance Standards [ ] Meeting prekindergarten (preK) quality requirements [ ] School-age standards, where applicable [x] Other.
+Describe: The Tribal Regional First Things First (FTF) provides scholarships to Providers; the Lead Agency takes these into consideration when processing Childcare Provider applications.
 Providers can also apply with FTF Quality First to receiving a quality star rating system.
-2 Monitoring and Inspection Reporting Tribal Lead Agencies are required to make monitoring and inspection reports available about each licensed provider and about each non-relative provider eligible to provide CCDF services.
+7.3.2 Monitoring and Inspection Reporting Tribal Lead Agencies are required to make monitoring and inspection reports available about each licensed provider and about each non-relative provider eligible to provide CCDF services.
 These reports must include results of required annual monitoring visits and visits due to major substantiated complaints about a provider's failure to comply with health and safety requirements and child care policies.
 The reports must be in plain language (i.e., communication the audience can understand the first time they read it), as defined by the Tribal Lead Agency and must be timely to ensure that the results of the reports are available and easily understood by parents and families when they are deciding on a child care provider.
 Tribal Lead Agencies must provide at least 3 years of reports (when available), beginning October 1, 2019, and going forward.
-7.3 3.2.1 Describe how the reports are made available to the public. [] Online (e.g., uses the state's website link) [x] Hard copy by request [] Require provider to post [x] Other.
-Describe: The TLA provides a Child Care License Certificate which certifies the
+7.3 .2.1 Describe how the reports are made available to the public. [ ] Online (e.g., uses the state's website link) [x] Hard copy by request [ ] Require provider to post [x] Other.
+Describe: The Lead Agency provides a Child Care License Certificate which certifies the Provider has met the Child Care Certification Standards which includes the annual services.
+The Certificate must be posted for anyone to see.

 7.3.2.2 What is the Tribal Lead Agency's definition of plain language?
 (Note: If states issue monitoring and inspection reports, "Not applicable, state issues monitoring and inspection reports.")
-The Child Care Program documents and forms are easily understood with clear, concise language in written form and during our oral communication.
+The Child Care Program documents and forms are easily understood with clear, concise language in monitoring of the Pascua Yaqui Social Services Department and certified to provide childcare written form and during our oral communication.